 Let’s say you’re at a party and you see a cute guy across the room.
 Your friend tells you to go up and ask him out.
 But you’ve read this article and you know that he probably won’t respond to such a direct approach.
 What are you gonna do?
 How can you take action to make HIM take action?

 So, if you see a man you want to meet, how can you meet him?
 By putting yourself in the position to meet him.
-You can cross the room, park yourself seven feet to his diagonal, turn and smile.
+You can cross the room, park yourself a few feet away from him, turn and smile.
 Now that he’s in your line of sight, he has an opportunity to make eye contact with you.
-And when men make eye contact with you when you’re smiling, that’s their invitation to come over and introduce themselves.
+And when men make eye contact with you when you’re smiling, that’s their invitation to make the first move, come over and introduce themselves.

 Result: Woman takes action.
 Man makes a move.
-Woman stays in control and keeps her feminine energy.
+Woman stays in her feminine energy.

 It’s important to understand this dynamic when we get to Danielle’s next question.

 2) Is it true that a man is “really not that into you” if he’s not asking you out?

 Yes.
 Kind of….
 See, we men know, and have been conditioned, and may even have the biological imperative, to be the “aggressors.”
 For better or worse, this is the way society is set up.
 Men ask out women.
 We ask them to prom.
 We ask them to go steady.
 We ask them if they want to have sex.
 We ask them if they will marry us.
 Women are the gatekeepers to what we want.
 When that energy shifts, it often throws us for a loop.

 This is why women needn’t push men for sex.
 Or ask men to commit.
 Or ask men to marry them.
 It’s not that women shouldn’t desire these things; it’s that generally, the man will ask by his own volition and the woman says yes/no.